-The 4 most common causes of conflict in relationships (seriously, avoid them!)
+The four most common causes of conflict in relationships

-2. Illegitimate demands.
 This brings our expectations about relationships into the equation.
 We have expectations of what friends and family do for each other and these don't always align with everyone else's in our social groups.
-When our expectations are violated, we feel abused (those links all go to short articles that explain that more).
-It might be that your roommate told their friend they could stay for two months and brings it up like they don't need to ask you.
+When our expectations are violated, we feel abused.
+It might be that your roommate told their friend they could stay for a couple of months and brings it up like they don't need to ask you.
 Or maybe your family suddenly starts asking you to pay back all the living expenses it cost to raise you.
 If the demand doesn't seem fair to you, it's probably going to spark a problem.
 That's why it's so important to figure out just exactly what kind of relationships we have and what the expectations are.

-3. Rebuffs.
 Again, we're talking about expectations here.
 Maybe you got a new car, can't wait to tell your best mate or partner and they respond with a 'oh, alright' or a 'aw, I don't really like hatchbacks'.
 Sticks a pin right in that balloon.
-This sort of thing often leads off an illegitimate demand (see above), which causes hilarious conflicts where both people feel pissed off because the other person violated their expectations.
-Lets go back to the roommate example.
+This sort of thing often follows on from an illegitimate demand.
+One person has the expectation that the other should do something unreasonable, and the other rebuffs them.
+Both are upset, and neither understands why.
+For example, back to our roommates.
 Your roommate brings up that their friend is crashing on the couch a while like it's no big deal.
 You start to get annoyed at them for not asking.
-Then they feel rebuffed, thinking you'd be fine and now you're all upset with them.
-Not ideal huh?
-Make sure you're reading the situation when you're presented with news, so you don't accidentally deflate someone you care about.
+Then theyfeel rebuffed, thinking this is no big deal and now everyone's upset.